ivanleomk/ML-Notes/Large Language Models.md

 However, this made it difficult for the RNN to selectively gate information when it found the need to refer to prior state.
 Therefore this resulted in the introduction of [[Bahdanau Attention]] which gave a RNN decoder network access to the encoder state for each token.
 It would then combine these hidden states into a single representation.

-This mechanism was subsequently adopted in the transformer architecture that allows us to selectively weight token representations according to their rele
+This mechanism was subsequently adopted in the transformer architecture that allows us to selectively weight token representations according to their relevance to a specific token.